govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 ## Package description

 The `Analytics` module contains protocols that can be used for conforming Types to build analytics into an app.
-Conforming Types would serve as an interface between business logic and a third-party analytics service,

-> Within this directory exist the following protocols for enabling screens and events being logged to a third-party service for app analytics.
+> Within this directory exist the following protocols and Types for enabling screens and events being logged to a third-party service for app analytics.

-`LoggingEvent` is usable for logging events to the `AnalyticsService`
+`AnalyticsEvent` is usable for logging events to the `AnalyticsService`

 `AnalyticsScreen` is usable for logging screens to the `AnalyticsService`

-`AnalyticsService` is usable for passing events and screens to a cloud analytics package
+`AnalyticsService` is usable for conforming Types to pass events and screens to a cloud analytics package

 `AnalyticsStatusProtocol` is usable for checking and setting device preferences on analytics permissions, applying the protocol on `UserDefaults` within the same file